 Sago Palm Care Must-Knows

-Sago palms are tropical plants often grown as houseplants because indoor climates typically resemble the tropical climates they are used to.
+Sago palms are tropical plants often grown as houseplants because indoor climates typically resemble the warm climates they are used to.
 Sago palms do well in containers because they like well-drained soil.
 One of the surest ways to kill a sago palm is to overwater it.
 Although they don't like being overly moist, they do appreciate consistent moisture and humidity.
 If they are allowed to dry out too often, the tips of the foliage may become brown and have some dieback.

 Sago palms appreciate bright, indirect light but can burn in too much direct sun in the summer.
 This makes them a perfect plant for a sunny windowsill in a house setting.
 They also make great container plants outdoors as long as some shelter from direct sun is provided.
 While they can take some shade, too much shade ups the risk of rot and causes plants to have sparser foliage.
 Sago palms also appreciate humidity, so if plants seem to struggle indoors, try placing them over a humidity tray to create a more amenable environment.